abdrahmanrashed/solar-system-gl/README.md

 -------------------------------------------------------------

 # header
-The "algo.hpp" header has all the tools created to make the poject easier to read and implement
+The "algo.hpp" header has all the tools created to make the project easier to read and implement

 -------------------------------------------------------------